permabullnino/Backups/dcr_vwap.md

 ---

-Lifetime Ticket Pool VWAP, Lifetime DCR Moved On-Chain VWAP, Lifetime Average Cap, and Cumulative Cap
+Cumulative Cap, Lifetime Ticket Pool VWAP, Lifetime DCR Moved On-Chain VWAP, and Lifetime Average Cap

 This section focuses on the lifetime values moved on-chain, how they compare to their non-weighted equivalents, and how these help us analyze the big picture of the Decred markets.
-The definition of these lifetime values, along with their formulas, and a brief explanation of their significance are included below:
+The definition of these lifetime values, a brief explanation of their significance, and their formulas are included below:

+Cumulative Cap

+Definition: The cumulative value that has gone into tickets over Decred's lifetime.
+Significance: Decred tickets are opt-in, which means that users have two decisions: (1) to buy tickets and (2) to not buy tickets.
+This means that there's no sell side of tickets, and that the cumulative value locked into tickets can be a gauge to meausre the net demand to HODL DCR.
+Formula: [SHOW FORMULA]

+Lifetime Ticket Pool VWAP (LTVWAP)

+Definition: The weighted average DCRUSD or DCRBTC value that has gone into tickets over Decred's entire lifetime.
+Significance: This is the point where on average a Decred network participant committed to HODLing.
+As such, the LTVWAP can be viewed as a representative break even price for HODLers
+Formula: [SHOW FORMULA]

+Lifetime DCR Moved On-Chain VWAP

+Definition: The weighted average DCRUSD or DCRBTC value that has moved on-chain (tickets & standard transactions) over Decred's entire lifetime.
+Significance: This also represents a breakeven price of sorts, but is more inclusive as it includes accumulators and capitulators.
+Formula: [SHOW FORMULA]

+Lifetime Average Cap

+Definition: The non-weighted average price Decred has traded at throughout its lifetime.
+Significance: This is included within as a means to compare the difference between the on-chain / volume-weighted tools.
+Formula: [SHOW FORMULA]

+Below we have the DCRUSD & DCRBTC charts with all the above included versus Decred's Market Cap:

+[SHOW DCRUSD CHART]
+[SHOW DCRBTC CHART]